 Fundrise Funding History Details

-Fundrise has raised over $355 in 8 rounds.
+Fundrise has raised over $355 million in 8 rounds.
 The company had a $2 million seed round in 2011 followed by a $38 million Series A in 2014.

 In early 2017, 2018, and 2019, Fundrise also raised over $14 million in funding from existing Fundrise investors through an “Internet Public Offering,” bringing total funds raised to over $60 million.
 Then in 2021, Fundrise received $300 million in debt financing from Goldman Sachs.